The United States has been called a cultural melting pot, but some sectors in our society are more inclusive and diverse than others.

 What efforts are in place to increase diversity in nursing?

-To improve diversity in nursing, there have been ongoing efforts across nursing programs to attract students from different backgrounds.
+In recent years, there have been ongoing efforts across various nursing programs to attract students from different backgrounds.

-For example, the Embracing the Challenge (ETC) project aimed to increase the number “of ethnic minority and disadvantaged nurses by targeting areas in southwestern Massachusetts, including two predominantly Hispanic and African-American communities.”
-ETC helped increase the number of diverse nurses from 300 to 450 over a three-year period.
+For example, the Embracing the Challenge (ETC) project aimed to increase the number “of ethnic minority and disadvantaged nurses by targeting areas in southwestern Massachusetts, including two predominantly Hispanic and African American communities.”
+ETC helped increase the number of multicultural nurses from 300 to 450 over a three-year period.

 Nursing programs aren’t the only entities striving to increase nursing diversity.
 Campaign for Action is another example.
 This organization focuses on several goals related to nursing, one of which centers on increasing diversity.

-Yet another organization, Exceptional Nurse, strives to provide resources for nurses and nursing students with disabilities.
+Yet another organization, Exceptional Nurse, strives to provide resources for nurses and nursing students with disabilities — who can often be overlooked when discussing diversity in the nursing profession.

 Breaking down gender stereotypes may be critical to drawing more men into the nursing workforce.
 Quoted in a Nursing Times article, one male nurse stated, “I suspect most of my health-visiting colleagues were unsure about whether [men] ought to be doing the job.
 It never came out overtly, but covertly, I think it was there.”